apache/systemds/standalone-guide.md

   * [Train Model on First Sample](#train-model-on-first-sample)
   * [Test Model on Second Sample](#test-model-on-second-sample)

-SystemML is distributed in several packages, including a standalone package.
+SystemDS is distributed in several packages, including a standalone package.
 We'll operate in Standalone mode in this example.

 <a name="run-dml-script-to-generate-random-data" />